php-school/docker-phpschool/README.md

 Head on over to [Docker](https://www.docker.com/products/docker) and download the latest version for your OS.

-### Special Windows Instructions...
+#### Special Windows Instructions...

 Older Windows users may require [Docker Toolbox](https://www.docker.com/products/docker-toolbox) instead.

-You will also need a better terminal capable of handling ANSI escape which we recommend [ConEmu](https://github.com/Maximus5/ConEmu/releases)
+You will also need a better terminal capable of handling ANSI escape sequences, we recommend [ConEmu](https://github.com/Maximus5/ConEmu/releases)

 ## Downloading the Docker Image